chelseaamber/Internship-Guide-Australia-Mechatronics/Guide.md

 ## Internship ideas + links to apply + information 💻
+I've seen a lot of Software Engineering internship lists available on github (which makes sense) however as someone more interested in the interaction between code and mechanical / electrical components I wanted to create a more Mechatronics focus reference list.
 I am currently in my second year of Engineering at Monash and not looking to apply for internships anytime soon.
-However, idealising my long-term goals is a realistic source of motivation + inspiration for me, hence this list!
-Mechatronics is a mix of Electrical, Mechanical and Software concepts, so I have split the list into these categories - although ideally I'd like one that incorporates all of them.
+However, idealising my long-term goals is a realistic source of motivation + inspiration for me, hence this list! as Mechatronics is a mix of Electrical, Mechanical and Software concepts, I have split the list into these categories - although ideally we'd like one that incorporates all of them.

 ### General:
 Company | AUS Internship | Information